 Step 4: Go Searching for Opportunities

-If active trading is a part of your long-term wealth strategy, then now is the time to go hunting for opportunities.
+If active trading is a part of your long-term wealth strategy, then now is a good time to go hunting for opportunities.
 Now is when the irrationality of the markets can create great long-term opportunities.
-Many companies with great fundamentals, strong dividends, or great businesses will become undervalued as all the irrational investors sell.
+Many companies with great fundamentals, strong dividends or great businesses will become undervalued as all the irrational investors sell.